AtlantixJJ/AtlantixJJ.github.io/_posts/2016-9-6-Theano-Speech-Recognition-Using-CTC-Build-from-Zero.md

 {% endhighlight %}

 Personally I am really confused with the original `Adadelta`code.
 Schematically, this function produces two functions:

 + f_grad_shared: Takes in all inputs, produce an output, and prepare the update values.
 + f_update: do updates (apply update values to parameters)

-But I am rather confused in two ways:
-+ tparams is not theano variable but dictionary instead
-+ does lr has any effect?
-What's more, I think `Adadelta` prefers lr to be set to 1, having nothing to do with learning rate scheduling.

 {%highlight python%}
 def adadelta(lr, tparams, grads, x, mask, y, cost):